h4ctar/partchat/README.md

 ## Pipelines

 There is one continuous deployment GitHub workflow.
-It runs on all pushes to the main branch, deploys to a preview environment where it runs the end-2-end tests and if they pass it deploys to prod.
+It runs on all pushes, deploys to a staging environment where it runs the end-2-end tests and if they pass it deploys to prod (only if main branch).

 The setup-node action is used to cache node dependencies.
 A cache is also created for the playwright binaries; it uses the playwright version in the key to ensure it is updated when the playwright version changes.

-The deployment URL is stored in the `url` output of the `preview-deploy` job and retrieved in the `end-2-end-test` job.

 ![Continuous Deploy Workflow](docs/continuous-deploy-workflow.png)